codybmenefee/offbench-shopify/test-data/README.md

 ## Questions?

 For questions about test data or to report issues:
-- Check `SCENARIOS.md` for scenario descriptions
+- See scenario descriptions in this README
 - Review `AGENTS.md` for development principles
 - See `README.md` (root) for project overview